tsute/resispart/README.md

-### 5. Use of the R Phyloseq package to study microbial diversity
+<h3 style="font-weight:bold;color:brown"> 5.
+Use of the R Phyloseq package to study microbial diversity</h3>

 Under construction ...

-### 6. Use of the MicrobiomeAnalyst online tools for statistical, visual and meta-analysis of microbiome data
+<h3 style="font-weight:bold;color:brown"> 6.
+Use of the MicrobiomeAnalyst online tools for statistical, visual and meta-analysis of microbiome data</h3>

 Link to Achal's MicrobiomeAnalyst tutorial <font color="red">(Achal, please write your own tutorial, or if you alreay have one, please give me the link so I can embed the link to your tutorial here)</font>

-### 7. Beyond microbiome sequence data – Meta-genomic and Meta-transcriptomic data
+<h3 style="font-weight:bold;color:purple"> 7.
+Beyond microbiome sequence data – Meta-genomic and Meta-transcriptomic data</h3>

 Under contruction ...